DCAN-Labs/cdni-brain/docs/containers.md

         sudo docker image tag container-name dcanumn/container-name:stable
         sudo docker push --all-tags dcanumn/container-name

-Start an interactive job on mesabi to use to build the container, requesting about twice the amount of temp space (`--tmp`) as the size of the container
+Start an interactive job on agate to use to build the container, requesting about twice the amount of temp space (`--tmp`) as the size of the container

 - Example srun command: `srun -N 1 --ntasks-per-node=1  --tmp=100g --mem-per-cpu=30g -t 3:00:00 -p interactive --pty bash`